Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 The community practiced something called stirp culture,

-which made partners were matched together based on
+which meant mating partners were matched together

-Supposedly ensuring perfect moral children were produced.
+supposedly ensuring perfect moral children were produced.

-The bodies, the hot ones.
+The hoties, the hot ones.

 Morally hot.
-Sure.

 Yeah.